Igglybuff/awesome-piracy/readme.md

 - [nZEDb](https://github.com/nZEDb/nZEDb) a fork of nnplus(2011) | NNTP / Usenet / Newsgroup indexer.
 - [newznab-tmux](https://github.com/NNTmux/newznab-tmux) Laravel based usenet indexer
 - [newznab](http://www.newznab.com/) newznab is a usenet indexing application, that makes building a usenet community easy.
+- [nZEDb-deploy](https://github.com/PREngineer/nZEDb-deploy) A collection of scripts to automate and simplify the deployment of a nZEDb Usenet Indexer using the new format of their GitHub repository.

 #### Paid Indexers
 - [NZBgeek](https://nzbgeek.info/) Affordable Usenet indexer operating since 2014.